-At Upstate Recovery Center, we want to help you embrace the buffalo's approach by facing your challenges directly, developing a collaborative plan, creating a "herd" of support, and taking charge of your responses to challenges.
+At Upstate Recovery Center, we want to help you navigate your challenges by embracing the buffalos' approach, developing a collaborative plan, creating a "herd" of support, and working with you to take control of your responses to life's challenges.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.